-- act within the governing document of the Association and the law, in particular the Bribery Act 2010 and the Equality and Diversity Act, and abide by the policies and procedures of the organisation.
-This includes having a knowledge of the contents of the Articles of Association, the Regulations and relevant policies and procedures. - support the objects and mission of the Association, championing it, using any skills or knowledge they have to further that mission and seeking expert advice where appropriate. - be active trustees, making their skills, experience and knowledge available to the Association and seeking to do what additional work they can outside trustee meetings, including sitting on sub-committees. - respect organisational, Council and individual confidentiality, while never using confidentiality as an excuse not to disclose matters that should be transparent and open. - develop and maintain a sound and up-to-date knowledge of the Association and its environment.
-This will include an understanding of how the Association operates, the social, political and economic environment in which it operates and the nature and extent of its work. - use the Association's resources responsibly, and when claiming expenses will do so in line with the Association's procedures. - seek to be accountable for their actions as trustees of the Association and will submit themselves to whatever scrutiny is appropriate.

-accept their responsibility to work with their fellow trustees and professional staff at the Association to ensure that the Association is well run and they will raise issues and questions in an appropriate and sensitive way to ensure that this is the case.
+- Act within the governing document of the Association and the law, in particular the Bribery Act 2010 and the Equality Act 2010, and abide by the policies and procedures of the Association.
+This includes having a knowledge of the contents of the Articles of Association, the Regulations and relevant policies and procedures. - Support the objects and mission of the Association, championing it and using any skills or knowledge they have to further that mission and seeking expert advice where appropriate. - Be active trustees, making their skills, experience, and knowledge available to the Association, and seeking to do what additional work they can outside trustee meetings, including sitting on committees. - Respect organisational, Council, and individual confidentiality, while never using confidentiality as an excuse not to disclose matters that should be transparent and open. - Develop and maintain a sound and up-to-date knowledge of the Association and its environment.
+This will include an understanding of how the Association operates, the social, political, and economic environment in which it operates, and the nature and extent of its work - Use the Association's resources responsibly, and when claiming expenses do so in line with the Association's procedures. - Seek to be accountable for their actions as trustees of the Association and submit themselves to whatever scrutiny is appropriate. - Accept their responsibility to work with their fellow trustees and professional staff at the Association to ensure that the Association is well run, and raise issues and questions in an appropriate and sensitive way to ensure that this is the case.